United States Capitol revolutionary war and beyond header United States Capitol

 "National defense is one of the cardinal duties of a statesman." - Letter to James Lloyd, January, 1815

-James Madison is the Father of the United States Constitution.
+James Madison is often called the Father of the United States Constitution.
 Many of his quotes actually follow the period of the Revolutionary War.
-Quotes by Madison mostly center on the Constitution, but this website is called "Revolutionary War and Beyond" because it covers the entire founding period, including the time after the war when the country was in it's infancy.
-Here are a few Revolutionary War Quotes by James Madison:
+Quotes by James Madison mostly center on the Constitution, but this website is called "Revolutionary War and Beyond" because it covers the entire founding period of the United States, including the time after the war when the country was in it's infancy.
+Here are just a few Revolutionary War Quotes by James Madison.
+If you would like to read more, there is a link at the bottom of this section that will take you to our complete series of James Madison Quotes from his entire life, listed in chronological order:

 "Happily for America, happily, we trust, for the whole human race, they pursued a new and more noble course.
 They accomplished a revolution which has no parallel in the annals of human society." - Federalist No. 14, November 20, 1787